adeesh-timeout/Brick-Breakout/README.md

 # Brick-Breakout
-Too lazy to complete the game
+Too lazy to complete the game.

 Inefficient collision search btw brick and ball